 Focuses on code related issues as well as the performance of building materials for systems.

-Works to create public awareness and understanding of the work of Connecticut’s AIA Architects and to promote their efforts.
+The committee works to create public awareness and understanding of the works of Connecticut’s AIA Architects and to promote their efforts.

 Sponsors professional development programs to aid AIA members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.